The mestiza muse

 Several common causes of matted hair can be understood through the principles of hair mechanics and material science:

 1. Neglect of Hair Care: One of the primary causes is neglecting regular hair care routines.
-Without proper combing, brushing, or maintenance, hair strands are more likely to overlap and become entwined, leading to the formation of mats over time.
+Without proper combing, brushing, or maintenance, hair strands are more likely to overlap and become entwined, forming mats over time.

 2. Friction and Rubbing: Frictional forces, such as those from rough or abrasive fabrics like cotton or wool, can cause hair strands to rub against each other.
 This continuous friction can lead to tangles and matting, particularly in long hair.